jpdias/node-red-contrib-self-healing/README.md

 ### compensate

 Compensate missing values (detected by disruptions on the periodicity of incoming mesages) with a pre-defined strategy (e.g. average of the last 10 readings, last value or maximum value of the last 10 readings).

-It can also provide a "confidence" level on the compensated values.
-Confidence metric results from an `eval` of a valid JS expression.
-Both compensated values counter (`compensatedCounter`) and history values (`history`) can be used.
-Example: `(1 / compensatedCounter) >= 1 ?
-1 : (1 / compensatedCounter)`.

 ### debounce